Lumbar decompression surgery is a type of surgery used to treat compressed nerves in the lower (lumbar) spine.

-The spine is made up of 24 individual bones, called vertebrae, which are stacked on top of each other to form the spinal column.
+The spine is made up of 33 segments, called vertebrae, which are stacked on top of each other to form the spinal column.
 In between each vertebra are protective, circular pads of tissue called discs, which cushion the vertebrae during activities such as walking and running.

 The spinal canal runs through the centre of the spinal column.
 It contains and protects the spinal cord and nerves.